hkstm/UvA.WSCBS2021/python-url-shortener/README.md

 #### Setup microk8s
 While it is possible to use any k8s cluster, we show a comparatively straight forward approach using `microk8s`, which is available for linux, mac, and windows.

 **Note**: We still assume you are running linux for the following commands.
-If you use macOS, use the multi-node deployment.
+If you use macOS, go straight to the multi-node deployment.

 First, install the most recent version of microk8s and enable the addons we will use:
 ```bash